Vishwa-ud/nasa-space-app/README.md

 3. **Data Handling**: parsed the API response data and displayed relevant information dynamically based on user selections.
 This involved conditional rendering of components and fields, ensuring a seamless user experience.

-4. **Image Format**: We updated the image URL to explicitly request the PNG format from the API.
-By appending `.png` to `imageData.image`, we ensured that images are fetched in the desired PNG format, resolving rendering issues.
+4. **Image Format**: updated the image URL to explicitly request the PNG format from the API.
+By appending `.png` to `imageData.image`, ensured that images are fetched in the desired PNG format, resolving rendering issues.

 ---
 ## Mars Rover Photos Viewer